-Performance Share Plan Grant date Feb 11, 2015 Feb 10, 2016 Feb 10, 2017 Vesting period Jan 1, 2015-Dec 31, 2017 Jan 1, 2016-Dec 31, 2018 Jan 1, 2017-Dec 31, 2019 Vesting conditions Non-market EBIT excluding non-recurring items and a cash flow measure for the year 2015; and return on operating capital ranking among peers and debt-to-equity ratio (gearing) in 2017 Outokumpu's return on operating capital compared to a peer group, and Outokumpu's gearing in 2018 Outokumpu's return on operating capital compared to a peer group Other relevant conditions A salary-based limit for the maximum benefits A salary-based limit for the maximum benefits A salary-based limit for the maximum benefits Exercised In shares and cash In shares and cash In shares and cash Restricted Share Pool Program Grant date April 30, 2015 Dec 9, 2016 April 26, 2017 Vesting period Jan 1, 2015-Dec 31, 2017 Jan 1, 2016-Dec 31, 2018 Jan 1, 2017-Dec 31, 2019 Vesting conditions Continuation of employment until the shares are delivered, a salary-based limit for the maximum benefits Continuation of employment until the shares are delivered, a salary-based limit for the maximum benefits Continuation of employment until the shares are delivered, a salary-based limit for the maximum benefits Exercised In shares and cash In shares and cash In shares and cash Matching Share Plan for the CEO Matching Share Plan for the management Grant date Dec 17, 2015 April 27, 2016 Vesting period Jan 1, 2016-Dec 31, 2019 Jan 1, 2017-Dec 31, 2020 Vesting conditions Personal investment of EUR 1 million into Outokumpu shares; first vesting portion, i.e. 25% of the net amount of the receive CEO's service contract is terminated without any fault or negl vest at the expiry of the CEO agreement provided that the own igence attributable to him, all the shares not yet delivered will Personal investment of 30-120% of annual gross base salary into Outokumpu shares; requirement to keep the personal investment until the vesting of each matching share tranch; continuation of employment until the matching shares are delivered Exercised In shares and cash In shares and cash
+Performance Share Plan Grant date Feb 11, 2015 Feb 10, 2016 Feb 10, 2017 Vesting period Jan 1, 2015-Dec 31, 2017 Jan 1, 2016-Dec 31, 2018 Jan 1, 2017-Dec 31, 2019 Vesting conditions Non-market EBIT excluding non-recurring items and a cash flow measure for the year 2015; and return on operating capital ranking among peers and debt-to-equity ratio (gearing) in 2017 Outokumpu's return on operating capital compared to a peer group, and Outokumpu's gearing in 2018 Outokumpu's return on operating capital compared to a peer group Other relevant conditions A salary-based limit for the maximum benefits A salary-based limit for the maximum benefits A salary-based limit for the maximum benefits Exercised In shares and cash In shares and cash In shares and cash Restricted Share Pool Program Grant date April 30, 2015 Dec 9, 2016 April 26, 2017 Vesting period Jan 1, 2015-Dec 31, 2017 Jan 1, 2016-Dec 31, 2018 Jan 1, 2017-Dec 31, 2019 Vesting conditions Continuation of employment until the shares are delivered, a salary-based limit for the maximum benefits Continuation of employment until the shares are delivered, a salary-based limit for the maximum benefits Continuation of employment until the shares are delivered, a salary-based limit for the maximum benefits Exercised In shares and cash In shares and cash In shares and cash Matching Share Plan for the CEO Matching Share Plan for the management Grant date Dec 17, 2015 April 27, 2016 Vesting period Jan 1, 2016-Dec 31, 2019 Jan 1, 2017-Dec 31, 2020 Vesting conditions Personal investment of EUR 1 million into Outokumpu shares; requirement to keep at least the personal investment and the first vesting portion, i.e. 25% of the net amount of the received matching shares throughout service with Outokumpu.
+If the CEO's service contract is terminated without any fault or negligence attributable to him, all the shares not yet delivered will vest at the expiry of the CEO agreement provided that the ownership requirement for the CEO is fulfilled Personal investment of 30-120% of annual gross base salary into Outokumpu shares; requirement to keep the personal investment until the vesting of each matching share tranch; continuation of employment until the matching shares are delivered Exercised In shares and cash In shares and cash